iluaster/google_drive_uploader/README.md

 > ncat --ssl ssl_server 443

-If you have any problem or suggestion, please feel free to contact me.
+If you have any further queries, please do not hesitate to contact me.